AlvLeonardo/twittersentimentalanalysis_using_spark_streaming/README.md

 For the sentiment analysis, previously defined emojis were used, which aimed to classify the tweets obtained as: positive, negative or neutral.
 All the
 Data processing was done using Azure Databricks notebooks, together with PySpark, both to filter historical data (Batch Layer) and to use the
 Spark Streaming to process data from twitter (Speed Layer) in real time.
+Azure Data Lake Storage Gen2 was used to store all data present in the sentiment analysis process, being connected to Databricks, using mount point